-On the morning of August 17, at the Center for Communication and Culture, Quynh Nhai district organized a contest to display traditional Tet offerings and a space to perform ethnic culture.
+On the morning of August 17th, at the Communication and Culture Center, Quynh Nhai district organized a competition showcasing traditional Tet (Vietnamese New Year) feast trays and a space for performing ethnic culture.

-The culinary competition had the participation of 14 teams, from 11 communes and specialized units, departments and offices of the district.
-The teams brought trays of food presented according to the traditional Tet xip xi customs of the White Thai people, with the main dishes of the holiday, such as: Boiled duck, braised black plum, grilled fish, five-color sticky rice, humpbacked Chung cake, and many other attractive dishes, such as: Grilled chicken, mo, smoked meat, giang fish...
+The culinary competition featured 14 teams from 11 communes and specialized departments and agencies of the district.
+The teams presented feasts arranged according to the traditional customs of the White Thai people's Tet (Lunar New Year) celebration, with main dishes such as: boiled duck, braised black olives, grilled fish, five-colored sticky rice, humpback rice cakes, and many other attractive dishes such as: grilled chicken, smoked meat, smoked fish, etc.

 Dishes are prepared using locally sourced ingredients, ensuring freshness, enticing flavors, and creative presentations.
 Each team presents a unique speech on their dish, convincing the judges and audience and introducing the distinctive culinary essence of the White Thai people of Quynh Nhai district during the Xip Xi festival to friends and nearby visitors.